Brand Name Onglyza Common Name saxagliptin

 How should I use this medication?

 The usual dose of this medication is 5 mg taken by mouth once daily with or without food.
+Swallow the tablet whole with some fluid.
+Do not split the tablet.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.